arm-developer-tools/windowsperf/wperf-test/README.md

 # wperf-test

-Project `wperf-test` is VS Native Unit Test project.
-It references `wperf` project.
-Its purpose is to contain and execute `wperf`'s unit tests.
+The `wperf-test` project is a Visual Studio Native Unit Test project that references the `wperf` project.
+Its primary purpose is to house and execute the unit tests for `wperf`.

-# Building and running unit tests
+# Building And Running Unit Tests

-Note: You can currently build unit tests only on `x64` host!

 Build and run `wperf` unit tests with: